 Responsible for the development and maintenance of data center and network infrastructure.
 It ensures the normal operation of wireless and wired network, telephone system, security system etc.; and it puts information security under surveillance and handles emergency risks.

-- Weak Current Engineering
+- IT Engineering

 Responsible for the development of the university's IT infrastructure, including development and management of weak current systems, audio and video systems, weak current wiring, video surveillance, campus access control system, vehicle access management system, campus card system.
-It is also in charge of regular inspection and maintenance of weak electric wells.

 - User Service